 Hardware is what makes your door open and close, and it should make your door of choice look and function better.
-Follow this commercial door hardware guide to explore what we offer at DoorStop.
+Our commercial door hardware guide details the options we offer at DoorStop.

 1. Hinges and Pivots

 Pivots and hinges move the door along the frame.
 Hinges are the most common way that manufacturers hang a commercial interior door.
-Manufacturers use five- or three-knuckle hinges for heavy traffic commercial door applications.
-You can use pivots to mount the door if it is heavy.
-Pivots are also more attractive than hinges, so your client may prefer the look of pivots on the door.
+Manufacturers use five- or three-knuckle hinges for heavy-traffic commercial door applications.
+Pivots work best for mounting heavier doors and have better visual appeal when compared to hinges.

 Hinges are effective for bypass doors and folding doors.
 As you consider whether to use hinges or pivots, remember to choose a handling side.
 Put the hinges on whichever side you are going to use to open the door.
 For example, if you want to open the door with your left hand, put the hinges on the left side of the door.

 An effective, secure lock will complete the functionality of your door.
 We offer a wide supply of commercial locks at DoorStop.
 Whether you need a simple mechanic lock or a high-tech electrified lock, we have what you need!